RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 - **Feature set version** - RS 5.6.0 and higher include a new feature set version to support new Active-Active features.
     When you update the feature set version for an Active-Active database, the feature set version is updated for all of the database instances.

-To upgrade an Active-Active database instance:
+To upgrade a CRDB instance:

-1. [Upgrade RS](#upgrading-nodes) on each node in the clusters where the Active-Active database instances are located.
+1. [Upgrade RS](#upgrading-nodes) on each node in the clusters where the CRDB instances are located.

-1. To see the status of your Active-Active database instances, run: `rladmin status`
+1. To see the status of your CRDB instances, run: `rladmin status`

-    The statuses of the Active-Active database instances on the node can indicate:
+    The statuses of the CRDB instances on the node can indicate:

     - `OLD REDIS VERSION`
     - `OLD CRDB PROTOCOL VERSION`